 iconv(text, to = 'latin1') in a mutate statement before unnesting.

 Another option in

-Near the beginning of this vignette, we used a similar regex to find where all the chapters were in Austen’s novels for a tidy data frame organized by one-word-per-row.
+Near the beginning of this chapter, we used a similar regex to find where all the chapters were in Austen’s novels for a tidy data frame organized by one-word-per-row.
 We can use tidy text analysis to ask questions such as what are the most negative chapters in each of Jane Austen’s novels?
 First, let’s get the list of negative words from the Bing lexicon.
-Second, let’s make a dataframe of how many words are in each chapter so we can normalize for the length of chapters.
+Second, let’s make a data frame of how many words are in each chapter so we can normalize for the length of chapters.
 Then, let’s find the number of negative words in each chapter and divide by the total words in each chapter.
-Which chapter has the highest proportion of negative words?
+For each book, which chapter has the highest proportion of negative words?

 These are the chapters with the most sad words in each book, normalized for number of words in the chapter.
 What is happening in these chapters?
 In Chapter 43 of Sense and Sensibility Marianne is seriously ill, near death, and in Chapter 34 of Pride and Prejudice Mr. Darcy proposes for the first time (so badly!).
 Chapter 46 of Mansfield Park is almost the end, when everyone learns of Henry’s scandalous adultery, Chapter 15 of Emma is when horrifying Mr. Elton proposes, and in Chapter 21 of Northanger Abbey Catherine is deep in her Gothic faux fantasy of murder, etc. Chapter 4 of Persuasion is when the reader gets the full flashback of Anne refusing Captain Wentworth and how sad she was and what a terrible mistake she realized it to be.